 Find the full printable recipe with specific measurements below.

-- Unsalted butter: Bring the butter out to room temperature ahead of time so that it is soft enough to cream and blend easily.
-Here’s how to soften butter quickly if you forget to do this.
-We’re using unsalted so we can control the amount of salt added to this recipe.
-If salted butter is all you have, cut down the salt added to just 1/2 teaspoon.
+- Unsalted butter: We’re using unsalted softened butter so we can control the amount of salt added to this recipe.
+If salted butter is all you have, adjust added salt to just 1/2 teaspoon.

 - Sugars: I use both granulated sugar and light brown sugar.
-The combination gives us the sweetness we need plus the addition of the caramelized brown sugary flavors and a bit of added moisture.
+The combination of granulated sugar and brown sugar adds sweetness plus caramelized sugar flavor and added moisture.